 - regional vehicle needs;

 - the age and condition of the vehicle; and

-- The current coordination plan.
+- The current Coordinated Public Transit Human Services Transportation Plan.

 The receiving agency must have an Agreement in place.
 Agencies that have never submitted a grant application to ADOT will not be considered for the transferred vehicle.
 The regional contact will provide a vehicle transfer location to ADOT within two weeks of initial contact.